10 Types of Paper Shredders to Choose From

 - Strip-cut paper shredders

 - Auto-feed paper shredders

 - Paper shredders for CDs, DVDs, and credit cards

 - Industrial paper shredders

 1. Strip-cut paper shredders

-A strip-cut shredder is also known as a ribbon-cut, spaghetti-cut or straight-cut shredder.
+A strip-cut shredder is also known as a ribbon-cut, spaghetti-cut, or straight-cut shredder.
 The shredder contains a single blade to cut paper documents vertically.
-Strip-cut shredders are rated as DIN P-1 or P-2, according to the official DIN 66399 standard.
-This means that these shredders offer the least amount of data protection.
+Strip-cut shredders are getting rated as DIN P-1 or P-2, according to the official DIN 66399 standard.
+This rating indicates that these shredders offer the least amount of data protection.

-A strip-cut shredder shreds your documents into long vertical strips, rather than short shreds.
-On average, a standard document is shredded into 39 strips.
-These strips might still contain readable parts of text and visuals, graphics, signatures or photos, this is called ‘landscaping’.
-Therefore the shredding machines are perfect for shredding non-confidential documents, like junk mail.
-Strip-cut shredders can be used for personal use but also for commercial use.
+A strip-cut shredder shreds your documents into long vertical stripes rather than short shreds.
+On average, a standard document is being shredded into 39 strips.
+These strips might still contain readable parts of text and visuals, graphics, signatures, or photos.
+These shredder particles are called ‘landscaping.’
+Therefore, the shredding machines are perfect for shredding non-confidential documents, like junk mail.
+Strip-cut shredders can be used for personal use but also commercial use.

 Strip-cut shredders are fast shredders and require the least amount of maintenance.
 The downside is that these shredders are not recommended for shredding confidential documents.